ArcBlock/forge-docs/src/sdk/javascript.md

 This step is not required to proceed to next steps, because forge javascript sdk is designed to work with any forge powered blockchain.

-If you are interested in running a chain node on your local machine, checkout our awesome command line tool: [forge-cli]() and start a node, you can do that within 10 minutes.
+If you are interested in running a chain node on your local machine, take 10 minutes to checkout our awesome command line tool: [forge-cli](../tools/forge_cli.md) and start a node.

-Once your chain has started, run `forge web open` to verify that the web dashboard/explorer of your chain is up and running.
+Once your chain node has started, run `forge web open` to verify that the web dashboard/explorer of your chain is up and running.
 If the web dashboard of your chain node loads without any errors, means our database is set, we can use `http://127.0.0.1:8210/api` as graphql endpoint.

-If you prefer to use existing chain(public sandbox database), please remember to replace endpoint url to our public testing chain endpoint: `https://test.abtnetwork.io/api`.
+If you prefer to use existing chain(public sandbox database), please remember to replace endpoint in following code to our public testing chain endpoint: `https://test.abtnetwork.io/api`.

 ## 2. Init the javascript object